coursera/courier/CONTRIBUTING.md

 Publishing
 ----------

+Set your JAVA_HOME to a Java 7 SDK!
+Do **not** use Java 8 yet, there are a lot of developers still on Java 7.

 To publish to maven central, configure your credentials as described by http://www.scala-sbt.org/0.13/docs/Using-Sonatype.html and then publish via SBT using: